Ecwid/ecwid-api-docs/includes/_application_data.md

 })
 ```

+There are two ways to get data from your application storage: get all keys and their values at once, or get value of a specific key.
+To use any of these methods, you will need to use `EcwidApp.getAppStorage` function of Ecwid Javascript SDK

 If you need to know the value of a specific key in your application storage, pass the key name as a first parameter of `EcwidApp.getAppStorage` function and you will receive the value for that key in a callback function.

 # Accessing data in storefront apps